linode/docs/docs/guides/kubernetes/upgrading-the-LKE-api/index.md

 ### Running Popeye

-Once installed via brew, popeye can perform a scan by entering the following command:
+Once installed via brew, Popeye can perform a scan by entering the following command:

     popeye